+The group determines the transaction price based on the amount of consideration the Group expects to receive for transferring the promised goods or services in the contract.
+Consideration may be fixed, variable or a combination of both.
 When the consideration in a contract includes a variable amount, the amount of consideration is estimated to which the Group will be entitled in exchange for transferring the goods or services to the customer.
 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+The contracts generally do not include a significant financing component.